Apply for a scholarship

 The selection committee normally consists of:

-The selection committee makes its recommendation to the Scholarships Sub-Committee, which awards the scholarship.
+The selection committee makes its recommendation to the University of Auckland Council, which awards the scholarship.